-Our CEO makes compensation-related recommendations for elected officers to the Compensation Committee for its review and approval based on the CEO's evaluation of each officer's compensation relative to market and the overall framework, philosophy and objectives for our executive compensation programs set by the Compensation Committee.
+Our CEO makes compensation-related recommendations for elected officers to the Compensation Committee for its review and approval.
+The CEO's evaluation is based on each officer's compensation relative to market and the overall framework, philosophy and objectives for our executive compensation programs set by the Compensation Committee.

 The recommendations for elected officers are based on an assessment of each executive's performance, skills and industry knowledge, market compensation benchmarks, and succession and retention considerations.
-The Chief Human Resources Officer provides a summary of historical compensation and benefits related data when compensation decisions are considered by the Compensation Committee to ensure compensation decisions are made within our total compensation framework.
-The summaries include the values of nonqualified deferred compensation, outstanding equity awards, health and welfare benefits, pension benefits and perquisites.
+The Chief Human Resources Officer provides a summary of historical compensation and benefits-related data when compensation decisions are considered by the Compensation Committee to ensure compensation decisions are made within our total compensation framework.